-charge for general market risk.

-iii) Market Risk Treasury Division manages the market risk and ALCO monitors

-Management system. the activities of Treasury Division in managing such risk.

-iv) Policies and processes for mitigating market risk.
-To mitigate the several market risks, the Bank formed Asset Liability Management Committee (ALCO) who monitors the Treasury Division's activities to minimize the market risk.
+iii) Market Risk Treasury Division manages the market risk and ALCO monitors Management system. the activities of Treasury Division in managing such risk. iv) Policies and processes To mitigate the several market risks, the Bank formed Asset for mitigating market risk.
+Liability Management Committee (ALCO) who monitors the Treasury Division's activities to minimize the market risk.
 ALCO is primarily responsible for establishing the market risk management and asset liability management of the Bank, procedures thereof, implementing core risk management framework issued by the regulator, best risk management practices followed by globally and ensuring that internal parameters, procedures, practices / polices and risk management prudential limits are adhere to.
-The Treasury Division are taking following measures to minimize the several market risks:

-i) Foreign exchange risk management: it is the risk that the Bank may suffer losses as a result of adverse exchange rate movement during a period in which it has an open position in an individual foreign currency.
+The Treasury Division are taking following measures to minimize the several market risks: i) Foreign exchange risk management: it is the risk that the Bank may suffer losses as a result of adverse exchange rate movement during a period in which it has an open position in an individual foreign currency.
 This risk measured and monitored by the Treasury Division.
-To evaluate the extent of foreign exchange risk, a liquidity Gap report prepare for each currency.

-ii) Equity Position Risk: Equity risk is defined as losses

-due to changes in market price of the equity held.
+To evaluate the extent of foreign exchange risk, a liquidity Gap report prepare for each currency. ii) Equity Position Risk: Equity risk is defined as losses due to changes in market price of the equity held.
 To measure and identify the risk, mark to market valuation to the share investment portfolios are done.
 Mark to market valuation is done against a predetermined limit.
-At the time of investment, following factors are taken into consideration:

-a) Security of Investment b) Fundamentals of securities

-c) Liquidity of securities

-d) Reliability of securities

-e) Capital appreciation

-f) Risk factors and

-g) Implication of taxes etc.

-I In BDT Million
+At the time of investment, following factors are taken into consideration: a) Security of Investment b) Fundamentals of securities c) Liquidity of securities d) Reliability of securities e) Capital appreciation f) Risk factors and g) Implication of taxes etc. In BDT Million

-In D.D.
-I. Million

 Quantitative b) The capital requirements for: Solo

-disclosure Interest rate risk 79.40
+disclosure Interest rate risk 113.30

-Equity position risk 34.73
+Equity position risk 72.92

-Foreign exchange risk and 90.06
+Foreign exchange risk and 96.17

-Commodity risk -
+Commodity risk 0.00

-Total Capital Requirement 204.19
+Total Capital Requirement 282.40